 Dr. Sushovan Guha obtained his MD from JIPMER medical school, University of Madras, India and subsequently graduated with MA/MPhil in Microbiology and Immunology from Columbia University, New York.
 Next, he completed his internship and residency in Internal Medicine at Albert Einstein College of Medicine in Bronx, New York.

 Dr. Guha then joined the prestigious Specialty Training and Advanced Research (STAR) Fellowship program in Gastroenterology and Hepatology at the David Geffen School of Medicine at UCLA, Los Angeles, California, where he also received his Ph.D from the Molecular Biology Institute under the astute tutelage of Professor Enrique Rozengurt.

 After completing his fellowship, Dr. Guha was recruited to the University of Texas (UT) MD Anderson Cancer Center (MDACC) as an Assistant Professor where he received the highly competitive Physician Scientist Program Award.
-Subsequently, Dr. Guha was recruited as an Associate Professor at the UTHealth Medical School where he is currently a board certified clinical gastroenterologist and a physician-scientist.
+Subsequently, Dr. Guha was recruited as an Associate Professor at the McGovern Medical School at UTHealth where he is currently a board certified clinical gastroenterologist and a physician-scientist.

 Awards and Recognition